 Looking for the perfect easy-to-make dessert?
-Look no further than our delicious Strawberry Thumbprint Cookies!
-Just a few simple ingredients – and you’re on your way to sweet, sugary heaven!
+Look no further than these delicious Strawberry Thumbprint Cookies!
+These are soft, buttery shortbread cookies filled with strawberry jam and drizzled with sweet vanilla glaze.
+You’re on your way to sweet, sugary heaven!

 Strawberry Jam Thumbprint Cookies